valeriupredoi/bgcval2/README.md

 From there, you'll need to edit your copy of the file `lotus_bgcval2_$USER.sh`.
 In this file, you'll need to check:

-1. your email address
-2. the bgcavl2 conda environment (default is bgcval2)
+1. the bgcavl2 conda environment (default is bgcval2)
-3. the path to your bgcval2 directory (default is ~/bgcval2)
+2. the path to your bgcval2 directory (default is ~/bgcval2)
-4. Add your suite yml to the running section.
+3. Add your suite yml to the running section.

 Once that is done, the script is submitted to LOTUS with:
 ```
-bsub <  lotus_bgcval2_$USER.sh
+sbatch  lotus_bgcval2_$USER.sh
 ```

 You can monitor your script in the queue with:
 ```
-bjobs | grep $USER
+squeue | grep $USER
 ```

-You will also see a slurm file appear which will allow you to follow the output of the process.
+You will also see a couple log files appear which will allow you to follow the output of the process.